3 Days left in Camping Month! Did you know that June is Camping Month? Have you gone camping yet?

 As much as we love our backpacking tent, it’s far from ideal for car camping.
 We can’t even bring our backpacks in with us since the tent is so small.
 For car camping, we picked up this cheaper 4-person tent so that we could fit our inflatable queen mattress!

 Pro Tip: Get a tent that’s a size or two larger to get plenty of space.
 Our 4-person tent fits our queen inflatable mattress, our two backpacks, and then some.

 You don’t really need a large backpack for car camping, but it’s nice to have a small one if you go out for a hike.
 We love using our REI Flash 18 Pack for day hikes and short excursions.

 Pro Tip: Backpacks need to fit your build and body type.
 This is the only item I would not recommend you buy online.
 You need to try them on in person.
-The people at REI are great at instructing you how to find the right backpack and pack it properly.
+The people at REI are great at instructing you on how to find the right backpack and pack it properly.

 We love using our Platypus SoftBottle Water Bottles because they roll up once we’re done with them.
 We always have a few spare for friends.
 In case we need to filter water, we also have the GRAYL Ultralight Water Purifier.
 It works similar to a french press so you don’t have to pump, squeeze, or wait.
 And they have different filtration levels depending on what you need.

 When we go car camping, if we’re not eating out at a local restaurant, we usually do a hearty eggs and bacon breakfast and eat our favorite Lasagna Mountain House or Shin cup ramen for dinners.
 We also bring our fave road trip snacks, s’mores, and brown bears!